o3de/o3de.org/content/docs/engine-dev/tools/tiaf/architectural-overview/runtime-frontend/_index.md

 ### ProcessScheduler

 The `ProcessScheduler` handles the launching and lifecycle management of processes.
 The call to the scheduler to schedule its processes is blocking, although the client may optionally provide callbacks to listen to process state changes.
-It has no concept of higher level constructs such as build targets, test targets, tests etc. as it only handles the management of processes, whatever those processes may be.
-Although internally it manages the state of processes (either to be launched, in-flight, completed, etc.), it is stateless from the client's perspective and thus does not present the tracked state to the client.
+It has no concept of higher level constructs such as build targets, test targets, tests, and so on, as it only handles the management of processes, whatever those processes may be.
+Although internally it manages the state of processes (either to be launched, in-flight, completed, and so on), it is stateless from the client's perspective and thus does not present the tracked state to the client.
 Rather, it has a number of callbacks for each process lifecycle event that the client can hook into and track as it sees fit.

 #### Inputs